ramkrishna0710/02_BASIC_PROJECT_JS/README.md

 # 02_COLOR-CHANGER_JS

-click to change the color
+Try clicking on one of the colors above to change the background color of this page!